Counselling & therapy to help with issues around gender identity, crossdressing and feminisation hypnosis - online and face to face

 Transgender & non-binary - getting professional help

 It is important that children and teenagers be referred by their GP to a specialist child and adolescent Gender Identity Clinic (GIC) to get a diagnosis and create a treatment plan.
-In Scotland, there are currently four NHS Gender Identity Clinics (GICs) – Glasgow Sandyford GIC (adults and young people), Edinburgh Chalmers GIC (adults), Aberdeen Cornhill GIC (adults), and Inverness Raigmore GIC (adults).
+NHS Trans Healthcare in Scotland is delivered by four Gender Identity Clinics (GICs) – Glasgow Sandyford GIC (adults and young people), Edinburgh Chalmers GIC (adults), Aberdeen Cornhill GIC (adults), and Inverness Raigmore GIC (adults).
+The current trend is to offer video consultations.
 There is also a private sector GIC for adults provided by Your-GP in Edinburgh.

 People in the United Kingdom can engage with an Adult GIC once they are 17 years old although there are sometimes protracted waiting times (possibly years) in some areas.
 Indeed, Scotland's only GIC for children (Sandyford) has not been accepting new clients since 2023.
 After an initial consultation, clients will work with their doctors to agree an action plan.
 In addition to psychological treatments, hormone / physical therapy options are available for some clients.